Cozy Peach Kitchen

 • Cook rice noodles according to package instructions or until tender, about 5 minutes.
 Drain off water and set aside.

-• Heat a large skillet over medium-high to high heat.
-Add a drizzle of canola oil.
+• Heat a large skillet or wok over medium-high to high heat.
+Add a drizzle of oil.
 Once hot, add the frozen stir fry vegetables and frozen edamame.

 • In a large bowl or the pot that the noodles were cooked in, toss together the noodles and peanut sauce.
 Add the veggies, edamame, chopped cilantro, and green onions.